 The University offers a wide range of biology and science education disciplines and degrees.
-Students in the Department of Biology can choose from several baccalaureate degree programs (below) and five graduate degree programs in Science Education.
+Students in the Department of Biology can choose from several baccalaureate (B.S.) degree programs and from five graduate degree programs in Science Education.

 Faculty advisors are available to help choose programs appropriate to your interests and career aspirations.

 The Biology Department offers the following programs leading to the Bachelor of Science (B.S.) degree in Biology, in Biotechnology, and in Environmental Science (with indicated track, concentration, or emphasis).
 A check sheet, listing course requirements for each degree, below each program, is available as Word and PDF files.